RobertJonneske/finalportfolio/README.md

 **Projects**

-* Developed a web application that uses machine learning to recommend products to users
+* Developed and managing website www.updatedmail.co.ke
 * Created a data visualization dashboard to track the company's website traffic
 * Development a Web Based banking system

-**References**
+# References

+# Available
 I am confident that my skills and experience would be a valuable asset to your company.
 I am eager to learn more about your open positions and discuss how I can contribute to your team.
 Thank you for your time and consideration.